|

 PROBLEMS: Bagworms, red spider mites.

 NOTES: Is becoming more available as a nursery-grown tree.
-Many are allergic to the pollen but its in the air already from the wild trees.
+Many are allergic to the pollen but it’s in the air already from the wild trees.
 Native to eastern USA and Texas.
 Mountain cedar (Juniperus ashei) is similar but usually has multiple-stem trunk and does not suffer cedar apple rust fungus.